 To gain Euro 6d-TEMP or also of course Euro 6 d registration vehicles must also initially pass an RDE test.
 The threshold limit for this is 168 mg/km, and for EURO 6 d 120 mg/km.
 Vehicles must stay within these limits in every imaginable type of RDE trip that complies with the statutory provisions.
-If the vehicle exceeds the threshold limit just once, certification will not be possible.
+If the vehicle exceeds the threshold limit just once, certification might not be possible.
 The vehicles certified to EU 6d-Temp have therefore been developed so that a suitable margin from the 168 mg/km threshold can be maintained.
 So, for the vast majority of trips in normal driving operation, emissions are significantly lower than 168 mg/km (see Figure 2).
 On average, most vehicles record values significantly under the 80 mg/km limit in normal driving.
 This explains why the rapid penetration of the existing base of vehicles by vehicles with the new certificate will significantly improve air quality.
 And this is also why we have extended the trade-in premium on old diesel cars in Germany and other European markets until the end of June 2018.

 Figure 2: Example of the frequency distribution of RDE measurements in two Mercedes-Benz vehicles.
 To achieve certification, the Euro 6d-TEMP RDE threshold limit of 168 mg/km may not be exceeded.
 In the vast majority of journeys, however, emissions are significantly lower.
 This explains why rapid penetration of the existing base of vehicles by vehicles with the new certificate will significantly improve air quality.

 Meanwhile, engineers at Mercedes-Benz are also using the lessons learned from field testing and the development of the new family of diesel engines to improve emissions on vehicles that are not yet certified to Euro 6d-TEMP, too.
 A bundle of measures has been feeding into series production since the end of 2016.

 2. The measures adopted at the "diesel summit" are just starting to take effect